MMP for Enriques pairs and singular Enriques varieties: Symplectic varieties

 \subsubsection{Primitive symplectic varieties}

 Another subclass of symplectic varieties was defined more recently by Schwald \cite{Schwald20}, albeit first studied by Namikawa and Matsushita under stronger hypotheses.
 They were originally called \enquote{irreducible} \cite{Schwald20}, but are currently called \enquote{primitive} \cite{BL22}.
-We also stick to the latter terminology and recall their definition below.
+We also stick to the latter terminology in this paper and, in what follows, we recall their definition and gather some basic properties.

 \begin{dfn} A projective symplectic variety $(X,\sigma)$ is called \emph{primitive} if

 \end{dfn}